PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 06:15:01
+Last updated: 2024-04-12 06:15:34
-Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar
+Random Quote: Droids are not good or bad.
+They are neutral reflections of those who imprint them. - Kuiil